 Thanks to SIM swap and mobile number portability services, your phone number sticks with you for years, even decades.
-You don’t need to go through the hassle of alerting everyone that you’ve changed your phone number; you simply get a new SIM (or in telco lingo: port your number) to another operator and carry on with your life.
+You don’t need to go through the hassle of alerting everyone that you’ve changed your phone number; you simply get a new SIM, port your number to another operator and carry on with your life.

-Each of these accounts likely offers you two-factor authentication, which relies on your phone number.
-This helps keep you and your information safe.
-In practical terms, this means that a single, publicly available piece of information is used for your identification and verification.
+Important or private accounts on your phone likely offer you two-factor authentication (2FA), which relies on your phone number.
+Although 2FA is meant to keep you safe, in practical terms, this means that a single, publicly available piece of information is used for your identification and verification.

-Not too long ago, this was a concern reserved mostly for people with a lot of money on their accounts.
+Not too long ago, this was a concern reserved mostly for people with a lot of money in their accounts.
 This situation has changed.